DNNCommunity/DNN.Media/README.md

 It also is used to display how a DNN solution could be architected to be built outside of a DNN webwite, as a best practice, which includes several very useful MSBuild scripts.

+Learn more about DNN CMS at [the official DNN community website](https://dncommunity.org).

 ---

 ## First...
 Thank You